cloudControl/documentation/Add-on Documentation/Deployment/SSL.md

 # SSL Add-on

 SSL encryption is available for improved security when transmitting passwords and other sensitive data.
 As part of the provided `.cloudcontrolled.com` subdomain all deployments have access to piggyback SSL using a `*.cloudconrolled.com` wildcard certificate.
-To use this, simply point your browser to `https://APP_NAME.cloudcontrolled.com`.
+To use this, simply point your browser to `https://APP_NAME.cloudcontrolled.com` for the default deployment or to `https://DEP_NAME-APP_NAME.cloudcontrolled.com` for non-default deployments (please note the dash between DEP_NAME and APP_NAME).
 SSL support for custom domains is available through the SSL add-on.

 ## Custom Domain Certificates